GrahamDumpleton-abandoned/powershift-image/README.rst

 which contains commands for assisting in the building and running of Python S2I based images with OpenShift.

-This includes adding OpenShift V2 style action hooks and cron job scripts, as well as extensions to additionally allow environment variables to be dynamically set for both builds and deployments.
+This includes adding OpenShift V2 style action hooks and job scripts, as well as extensions to additionally allow environment variables to be dynamically set for both builds and deployments.
 Additional hooks scripts can be provided related to verifying an image after a build,